carlesandres/milsinonimos-rails/README.md

 #MilSinonimos
 ##A spanish sinonyms dictionary app

-**Warning!** The app code is currently broken.
+**Warning!** The current milsinonimos.com website is based on very old non-optimized code.

-A fix is on its way.
+Hopefully this version will be published soon.